MisileLab/midori/README.md

 ## Requirements
 - Python and Poetry
-- If you want build, need gcc, nukita
+- If you want build, need gcc, nuitka